hungcq/knowledge-repo/finance/cfa/fixed-income.md

 # Fixed income
-- Plain vanilla bond: standard coupon bond
-- Original discount tax provision:
-    - Requires the investor to include a prorated portion of the original issue discount in his taxable income every tax year until maturity
-    - When the bond matures, the investor faces no capital gain or loss
-- Shelf-registration: allows certain authorized issuers to offer additional bonds to the general public without having to prepare a new and separate offering circular
-- Term maturity structure: bonds from a single issue that all mature on the same date
 - Discount margin = YTM - reference rate
 - Rates if not mentioned period, are always quoted on 1-year basis
-- Review example of estimating YTM of illiquid bond
-- Investment grade: from BBB to AAA (BB or B is not)
 - Capital gain/loss on selling bond = sell price - NPV
-## ABS
-- Call protection: prepayment protection
-- Balloon risk: risk that the borrower will not be able to the balloon payment
-- -> ~ extension risk
-- Parties involved in securitization:
-  - Seller/depositor
-  - SPE/issuer
-  - Servicer
 ## Risk & return
-- Modified duration calculation: (V+ - V-) / (2V0 * delta YTM)
-- Convexity calculation: (V+ + V- - 2V0) / (V0 * delta YTM)
-- Change in bond price calculation, using modified duration & convexity:
--duration * delta YTM + 1/2 * convexity * delta YTM ^ 2
 - Calculate money duration: use full price of bond
 - Yield curve for option-free, callable, putable bond -> convexity
 ## Credit analysis